agentgrey/management-admin-panel/README.md

 **Yo, what's up?** 👋 This is the spot for the code that powers our super slick Role-Based Management Admin Panel.
 We're talking total control, clean UI, and all the features you need to manage your team like a boss.

+For admin access use [
+email: admin@gmail.com
+password: admin123 ]

 ## ⚡️ Quick Start

 **Ready to dive in?
 Here's the lowdown:**